 Uploading submissions to a multi-version assignment

-- Repeat Step 2 as needed for each assignment version.
+- Repeat Steps 2 and 3 as needed for each assignment version.

 Grading submissions for each assignment version